-Opioids are commonly prescribed to treat chronic pain, which can make pain management difficult during recovery.
+Doctors often prescribe opioids to treat chronic pain, which can make pain management difficult during opioid recovery.
 The opioid rehab process is an ongoing effort to avoid substance use while productively coping with one’s daily challenges.
-Dealing with chronic pain can complicate the situation, but recovery and relief are still possible.
+Dealing with chronic pain and opioid addiction recovery at the same time can complicate the situation.
+However, recovery and relief are still possible.

 What Is Chronic Pain?